red-hat-data-services/odh-deployer/.github/PULL_REQUEST_TEMPLATE/pull_request-template.md

-- [ ] The commits are squashed in a choesive manner and have meaningful messages.
+- [ ] The commits are squashed in a cohesive manner and have meaningful messages.
 - [ ] For commits that came from upstream, `[UPSTREAM]` has been prepended to the commit message
 - [ ] JIRA link(s):
 - [ ] The Jira story is acked